-1 - Yes, an adult (or minor child head of household) receiving assistance

-Adults having eligibility code of 1 (receives cash assistance) Parent or needy caregiver receiving cash assistance for themselves.

-2-Yes, a non-recipient parent due to a sanction
+- 1 Yes, an adult (or minor child head of household) receiving assistance Parent or needy caregiver receiving cash assistance for themselves. - 2 Yes, a non-recipient parent due to a sanction

 Nevada closes a case for non-coop thus sanctions do not apply at this time.